nexmo-community/handling-inbound-call-python/README.md

 1. Play Text-to-speech message.
 2. Connect inbound call to second phone (call forward).
-3. Scenarios 1 and 2 plus also plays audio stream into call (also shows how to transfer control of call to new NCCO).
+3. Includes scenarios 1 and 2 plus also plays audio stream into call (also shows how to transfer control of call to new NCCO).

+There is another version of the scenario 3 code also provided, which instead of using a timer, uses a Flask route.
+Simply navigate to `localhost:9000/agentfree` to simulate an agent becoming available.

 ## Prerequisites